rugbyprof/4553-Spatial-DS/Spatial-DS-Test1.md

 - Pick 21 points from the above list to load into an initially empty point Quad-tree.
 - Pick points in an order that would create a full balanced tree.
-- If there is no set of points that will do so state as such.
+- If there is not a set of points that will do so, state as such.
 - Drawings:
     - Show the tree state after 3 points entered
     - Show the tree state after it hits a height of 3